ctrl-alt-del/devenv/README.md

 You can also go directly to the download page of Java 7 JDK in [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html)

-Scroll down the page to the section of "Java SE Development Kit 7uXX", follow the instruction on there to read and accept the license agreement, then click the download link for "Mac OS X x64".
+Scroll down the page to the section of "Java SE Development Kit 7uXX" for Java 7; follow the instruction on there to read and accept the license agreement, then click the download link for "Mac OS X x64".

 Once the dmg file is downloaded, double click it to start the installation.